Share this Teaching Tip

 2. Choose Existing Activities.

-How to Create Hypothesis-Enabled Readings in D2L Brightspace [3:02]
+Create Hypothesis-Enabled Readings in D2L Brightspace [3:02]

 Supporting Students